applied-crypto/cbdc/README.md

 *This repository is stated as work in progress*
-# A Prototype for a Central Bank Digital currency with Support for Cash-Like Privacy
+# A Prototype for a Central Bank Digital Currency with Support for Cash-Like Privacy
 This prototype implements a subset of the features of the CBDC proposal by Matthias Babel, Alexander Bechtel, Jonas, Gross, Benjamin Schellinger, and Johannes Sedlmeir.

-Yet, the prototype implements the Merkle-tree for storing the commitments, a list for the nullifiers, and the basics for account and transaction management.
+So far, the prototype implements the Merkle-tree for storing the commitments, a list for the nullifiers, and the basics for account and transaction management.
 In addition, it supports fully private transactions while respecting account transaction limits, ensuring compliance by design.